 - Personal attention and dedication to every client, every time.
 Pay a flat fee to make sure that you don’t run out of money before the case is over.
 Lauren offers affordable payment plans.

-Schedule a Free Appointment With Lauren Taylor Law
+Schedule an Appointment With Lauren Taylor Law

 Lauren Taylor Law will fight your criminal charges.
 Schedule a criminal defense consultation by calling our office at 843-790-9009 or completing our contact form below.